ockertbotha/git-gui-on-windows/README.md

 be more to some tastes.
 It certainly seems good at displaying the most important information where a Windows user would expect it.

-You will need to create an account at [Sourcetree](https://www.sourcetreeapp.com/) and download the relevant installer from here.
-I have only tried the Windows client, and this after having tried several other options, Sourcetree didn't need me to do anything more than I had already done for the others but unlike with GitKraken where I can confirm it truly is a one-stop installation I'm not sure about Sourcetree, the support documentation indicate that it is but I'll update this information when I do my next fresh Windows installation.
+Annoyingly you will also need to create an account at [Sourcetree](https://www.sourcetreeapp.com/) to access the software but at least it's free to use from there onwards.
+The installer will detect if you git installed and will offer to download and install it for you.

 The only negative I'll aim at Sourcetree is not having a Linux client.
 But for now I'm treating it's Linux absence as a reason to stay CLI fit on that OS.